ZenBurrito/Phase-1Project/README.md

 ## Business Problem

+Microsoft has expressed interest in going into the original video creation by creating a new movie studio.
+The Microsoft Studio team has tasked us to explore which types of films are dominating the market, and translate them into actionable intel that can help the head of Microsofts new studio make an informed decision on which films they would like to start to produce.

 Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

+# THIS IS A TEST

+## TEST

 ***
 Questions to consider: